Emergency fund tipsBy Randell Tiongson on September 18th, 2013

 2) Keep some of those emergency funds in cash; maybe one to two weeks’ worth as you may have difficulty in accessing your bank in sudden emergencies.
 During calamities, ATM machines may not be working so you’d want to have access to some cash.
 Just a reminder that cash allocated for emergency will not be touched unless it’s really an emergency, otherwise you will deplete those funds faster than you should.
 Keep a portion of your emergency fund in an ATM account, say two weeks’ to one month’s worth.
 Emergencies do not necessarily occur during banking hours and you may need more cash.

 3) While I don’t recommend you invest your emergency funds, it might be a good idea to put them in some placements that will give you better yields than savings accounts.
-Time Deposits or Special Deposit Accounts are ideal instruments for you to park your emergency funds while still realize some earnings.
+Time Deposits or Money Market Accounts are ideal instruments for you to park your emergency funds while still realize some earnings.

 4) Keep your emergency funds to a maximum of six months’ worth of expenses only, in excess of which you should invest—a topic for a later chapter.

 5) If you are comfortable with managing multiple accounts, a separate savings account for your emergency funds is a good idea and one I recommend.

 “A prudent person foresees danger and takes precautions.
 The simpleton goes blindly on and suffers the consequences.” – Proverbs 27:12, NLT